OK, so, yeah.

 On the other hand, last time we passed through was in our 4×4 Toyota Chinook poptop camper build.
 N and I navigated the boardwalk at night under that same overwhelming spread of stars I love so much, enough star- and moonlight to cast shadows of the primeval marsh onto the path.
 We floated by ourselves in the hot water for hours.
 I’ll spare you the marital details.

 Eh, after three days of just each other’s company and Honey pee breaks every hour, the hot spring filled with people is fun too.
 We had to fend off a few sales pitches, but mostly, we floated at the hot end and talked to fellow travelers.
 Five hours later, we’d met a half-dozen mountain guides coming up for the spring skiing and backcountry season in Haines and Valdez, two flight attendants traveling on their days off, a hotel manager and her mom driving up for the summer season in Denali, and a puppy training to be an Avalanche Rescue Dog.
 One of the mountain guides, 25 years old, parent of the adorable pup, spent his winter guiding in Nepal.
-By the time we left, everyone else had retired exhausted from the blissful heat of the hot springs too.

 We left at the same time as the Nepal guide, and WHAT!
 He is driving a shorty bus conversion!!
 His bus is a recent project, so I’m not posting any pics, but it has so much potential!
 I love shorty bus conversions.
 If we do another camper, I’m tempted to say it will be a bus conversion or a micro-fifth-wheel axles-up build.
 N wants to build a more conventional pop-up teardrop trailer.
 Meh, I’m not opposed, but I like length-efficient rigs.